 But don’t forget the drawbacks.

-- Marriage penalty: In 2019, single taxpayers reach the highest marginal income tax rate of 37% on all income earned over $500,000.
-Married couples, on the other hand, hit that same top rate on collectively earned income above $600,000 – well less than double the income of a single taxpayer.
+- Marriage penalty: For income earned in 2021, single taxpayers reach the highest marginal income tax rate of 37% on all income earned over $523,600.
+Married couples, on the other hand, hit that same top rate on collectively earned income above $628,300 – well less than double the income of a single taxpayer.
 This means that two individuals who get married will likely have a different tax bill than if they had remained unmarried.
-For example, two people who each earn $200,000 a year will pay over $10,000 more in income taxes if they marry.
-The difference increases to more than $30,000 for two individuals who each earn $400,000.
+For example, two people who each earn $700,000 a year will pay over $88,000 more in income taxes if they marry.
 This difference is often referred to as the “marriage penalty,” since it financially penalizes marriage from an income tax perspective.
 There is such a thing as a “marriage bonus,” but this is generally only applicable when one spouse earns very little or no income – a scenario that is typically less likely in same-sex couples than in different-sex couples.
 It is also important to note that couples cannot escape the marriage penalty by filing their income tax returns separately, since the tax liability of a married taxpayer who files separately is not computed using the more favorable rates paid by single taxpayers.
 In fact, many deductions, exemptions and credits are not available to those married taxpayers who file separately instead of jointly.1

 - Debt and divorce: Marriage might result in spouses being on the hook for each other’s debts and credit history.
 And while the divorce rate for same-sex couples may be slightly lower than for their different-sex counterparts, same-sex couples are not shielded from the prospect of an expensive, acrimonious breakup.
 The rules for what happens to property earned or obtained during marriage differs depending on the state where the couple resides, but divorce can leave one or both ex-spouses bereft of certain prized possessions or property.